Do My Business Posts Help SEO?

 - You can direct traffic to specific pages on your website through your Google My Business listing.
 This will mean a boost to your website’s rankings.

-- If you link your Google My Business posts to forms, you can collect user info.
+- If you link your Google My Business posts to forms, you can collect user information.
 Bringing people back to the site through a blog or newsletter will level up your SEO.

-Now that you know the quick answer, we can show you so much more about how Google My Business improves local SEO.
+Now that you know the quick answer, we can show you so much more about how Google Business Posts improves local SEO.

-This is a long guide, so if you want to skip ahead, here’s the Table of content:
+This is a long guide, so if you want to skip ahead, here’s the Table of contents:

 Google My Business is the best form of local SEO you can do for a few reasons:

-- Your Google My Business listing is free to use and doesn’t require any complicated investments.
+- Your Google Business posts are free to use and don’t require any complicated investments.